Malignant Cartilage Tumor | Second Most Common Primary Bone Malignancy | Variable Biological Behavior

 At a Glance

 Chondrosarcoma is the second most common primary bone malignancy (20%), characterized by malignant cartilage formation.
-It is resistant to chemotherapy and radiotherapy - wide surgical resection is the ONLY curative treatment.
+The conventional form - over 90% of cases - is resistant to chemotherapy and standard-dose radiotherapy, so wide surgical resection is the only curative treatment; the dedifferentiated and mesenchymal subtypes are the exceptions that do receive systemic therapy.
 Histological grading (I-III) is the most important prognostic factor: Grade I has 90% 10-year survival while Grade III drops to 29%.
+Note that a Grade I lesion in a LONG BONE is now termed an atypical cartilaginous tumour and does not require wide resection - intralesional curettage gives 97% five-year disease-free survival when the lesion is confined to bone.
 The pelvis and proximal femur are most common sites.
 Key diagnostic challenge: distinguishing low-grade chondrosarcoma from benign enchondroma - pain, size greater than 5cm, and endosteal scalloping greater than two-thirds cortical thickness suggest malignancy.
 Dedifferentiated chondrosarcoma (biphasic: low-grade cartilage plus high-grade sarcoma) has worst prognosis.

 - Grade